Lady Evelyn Cobbold: Conversion to Islam

+Lady Evelyn embarked on a journey through the Libyan Desert in 1911 with her American friend, Frances Gordon Alexander, in 1911.
+They published a joint account of the journey Wayfarers in the Libyan Desert in 1912.
+This led her to develop a greater interest in Islam.

 She confirmed her conversion to Islam by 1915, taking the Arabic name Zainab.
 She remarked that she considered Islam the religion "most calculated to solve the world's many perplexing problems, and to bring to humanity peace and happiness".

 Pilgrimage to Mecca

-Following the death of her former husband in 1929, she started to plan her pilgrimage, or Hajj to Mecca.
+Following the death of her former husband in 1929, Lady Evelyn started to plan her pilgrimage, or Hajj, to Mecca.
 She contacted Hafiz Wahba, ambassador for the Kingdom of Hejaz and Nejd to the United Kingdom, who in turn sent a letter to King ‘Abd al-‘Aziz.